Schedule a free consultation

 Contact Our Houston, Texas DWI Defense Attorney

 The best way to address an outstanding Texas DWI arrest warrant is to retain a Texas DWI attorney to help you confirm the warrant and comply.
 To minimize a DWI arrest warrant's disruption of your life, you need to beat the DWI charge.
 And the biggest step in beating a DWI charge is to get the best available DWI lawyer attorney.
 Premier Texas DWI attorney Doug Murphy is available to aggressively and effectively represent you in your Texas DWI case.
 Experienced lawyers know that Attorney Murphy can help you defend and defeat your DWI charge because attorney Murphy lectures nationwide to experienced lawyers on DWI defense and defending other criminal charges.
 Other lawyers have also voted attorney Murphy Best Lawyers in America's Lawyer of the Year.
 Attorney Murphy is one of only two Texas lawyers holding both Criminal Law Board Certification and DWI Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 today for the defense of your Texas DWI charge.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 today for the defense of your Texas DWI charge.

 Back to Top